cran-task-views/OfficialStatistics/OfficialStatistics.md

 - Second part: ["Access to Official Statistics"](#access).
 This second part's target audience is everyone interested to use official statistics results directly from within R.
 - Third part: ["Related Methods"]("specific") shows packages that are important in official and survey statistics, but do not directly fit into the production of official statistics.
-- ["Misc"]("misc") is a collection of packages that are loosely linked to official statistics or that provide limited complements to official statistics and survey methods.
+It complements with a subsection on ["Miscellaneous"]("Miscellaneous") - a collection of packages that are loosely linked to official statistics or that provide limited complements to official statistics and survey methods.

 # <a name="prod"></a>First Part: Production of Official Statistics